American Indian languages

 on their feet.
 Here is a picture of Pennacook clothes

-and some photographs and links about Indian dress in general.
+and some photographs and links about North American Indian clothing in general.

 The Pennacooks didn't wear long headdresses like the